Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 Developer Portal API URL

-Here you may provide the lookup, or balancer, address for your Developer Portal nodes.
+The lookup, or balancer, address for your Developer Portal nodes.

 This value is commonly used in a microservices or service-mesh oriented architecture.

-portal_api_url is the address on which your Kong Dev Portal API is accessible by Kong.
+`portal_api_url` is the address on which your Kong Dev Portal API is accessible by Kong.
 You should only set this value if your Kong Dev Portal API lives on a different node than your Kong Proxy.